Tommertom/svelte-ionic-conference-demo/README.md

 All these props are also available via the `pwaStatusStream` readable store.

-# Issues - work in progress
+# Issues - work in progress and acknowledgments
 Please refer to the README on the main repo - https://github.com/Tommertom/svelte-ionic-app